dmccreary/dmccreary/docs/index.md

 ![](img/dan-mccreary-headshot-2021-small.png){align=right}

 I am a solution architect currently working as a Distinguished Engineer for Optum.
 I am a keynote speaker, writer and author of books and articles.
-I am a strong advocate of open source software and I am passionate about mentoring my peers and students in STEM programs.
+I am a strong advocate of systems thinking, open source software, and mentoring my peers and students in STEM programs.
+I am a fan of AI and strategic knowledge management.

 ## My Personal Mission Statement